leoafarias/ack/README.md

 ## Usage Overview

-Ack provides schema types to validate different kinds of data.
+ACK provides schema types to validate different kinds of data.
 You can customize each schema with constraints, nullability, strict parsing, default values, and more using a fluent API.

 ### String Schema